SergioOyaga/CudaMouseTrack/README.md

 For the sake of simplicity, although some code could be implemented in abstract classes, with private methods and all the OOP stuff, we kept it as simple as possible even with redundant code.

-### JCudaTest
+### JcudaMouseTracker
 This is the main class.
-Here we define the problem parameters, initialize constants and verctors, and create the kernels objects.
+Here we define the problem parameters, initialize constants and vectors, and create the kernels objects.

 Here is also implemented the infinite loop where a thread is waiting for be awakened.
 This loop runs the kernel, and it is triggered by a mouse motion event.
+A closing event is also captured to free GPU reserved memory.

+### JcudaMouseTrackerSpline
+This is the main class.
+Here we define the problem parameters, initialize constants and vectors, and create the kernels objects.

+Here is also implemented the infinite loop where a thread is waiting for be awakened.
+This loop runs the kernel, and it is triggered by a mouse motion event.
+Onece the even is alerted, the interpolation of points take place.
 A closing event is also captured to free GPU reserved memory.

 ### ColorKernel